psb1558/xgridfit-3/README.md

 The original documentation is [here](http://xgridfit.sourceforge.net/).
 Most of it is still valid, but most of the many command-line options are gone: use <default> elements in your Xgridfit program file instead.
 An updated element reference is in the doc folder.

-For **variable fonts**, Xgridfit works well, but cannot yet add a cvar table (which may be added manually, using TTX -m).
-That is high up on the list of things to do.
+Xgridfit now supports the cvar table, and thus can hint variable fonts.
+This feature has not yet been rigorously tested; documentation is on the way.